netpyoung/SqlCipher4Unity3D/README.md

 # What's this?

+* If You are on Windows, need to `libeay32.dll` from https://wiki.openssl.org/index.php/Binaries

  This project was insprited in [SQLite4Unity3d](https://github.com/codecoding/SQLite4Unity3d).

  When I started with Unity3d development I needed to use SQLite in my project and it was very hard to me to find a place with simple instructions on how to make it work.
 All I got were links to paid solutions on the Unity3d's Assets Store and a lot of different and complicated tutorials.